Search This Blog

 How yajina started

 People used to see the majesty of creation in the rain and the sun etc. Parama’tma’ is not visible to anyone, but they were enamoured with valuable things they noted coming from the sky such as rain and sunlight, and were equally terrified of fierce and scary things such as thunder and lightning.
 Rain falls from the water god Varun; if there is no rain then there will not be any water in the rivers, and life would be difficult.
 So to make Varun the water god happy, they would burn ghee, grains, or other edibles which would go to the sky, and Varun the water god would be happy.
 They thought this was the sole way to make the water god Varun happy.
 Accordingly, they started yajina, also known as havan.
-Rivers, mountains, oceans which people thought have influence in their lives, they made into gods and goddesses.
+People made gods and goddesses of the rivers, mountains, and oceans which they thought had influence in their lives.
 Prior to about 8,000 years ago people were involved in prayers to nature, such as to lightning, then considered a god, and to the rain storm, then also considered a god.

 Conclusion: the start of sadhana